HxLyn3/Machine-Learning/6 Support Vector Machine/6.3/README.md

 - Neural Network  :    79.31%
 - Decision Tree   :    79.31%
 ```
-- Consumption: SVM and Neural Network require more computing resources than Decision Tree.
+- `Consumption`: SVM and Neural Network require more computing resources than Decision Tree.
-- Parameters Tuning: important for Neural Network, but not for SVM and Decision Tree.
+- `Parameters Tuning`: important for Neural Network, but not for SVM and Decision Tree.
-- Performance: The above algorithms could deal with nonlinear separable dataset except linear SVM.
+- `Performance`: The above algorithms could deal with nonlinear separable dataset except linear SVM.
 Gaussian SVM, Neural Network and Decision Tree perform similarly on low-dimensional and small dataset (such as heart_failure_clinical_records_dataset, only 12 dimensions and hundreds of pieces of data).